93million/certcache/docs/Installing certcache client.md

 # Installing CertCache client

-On your client, create a new directory to hold your Docker Compose config
+On your CertCache client instance, create a new directory to hold your Docker Compose config.

-Inside this directory, create a directory `cahkeys`.
-Copy the file `cahkeys/client.cahkey` from the server's Docker Compose directory into the client's `cahkeys` directory - this will allow the client to connect to the server.

-> ⚠️ `cahkey` files allow CertCache clients to connect to the server - so be careful who you give them to!

 Create a file named `docker-compose.yml` that contains the following:

 ```yaml
 version: '3.7'